Schedule An Appointment

 How Are Urinary Stones Diagnosed?

 A computed tomography (CT) scan is generally the most accurate test for diagnosing kidney stones.
-This is a non-invasive X-ray that takes only a few minutes and does not require an injection of dye.
-However, a CT scan does involve exposure to radiation, so your child’s doctor may choose to perform a plain abdominal X-ray and an ultrasound instead.
+This non-invasive X-ray takes only a few minutes and does not require an injection of dye.
+However, a CT scan does involve radiation exposure, so your child’s doctor may choose to perform a plain abdominal X-ray and an ultrasound instead.

 How Are Urinary Stones Treated?